Skip to content

 • • Sit-down restaurants in the surrounding streets tend to have clearer and more consistent supervision than market stalls.

-Geulah and Mea Shearim — near Prima Palace.
+Geulah and Mea Shearim — Near Prima Palace

 Geulah and the adjacent Mea Shearim neighborhood are the heartland of chareidi Jerusalem — and, as a result, one of the most reliably Badatz-certified dining environments in the city.
 The concentration of Eida HaChareidis and Agudat Yisrael supervision here is higher than anywhere else in Jerusalem.